 What is Blue Fenugreek?

-Blue Fenugreek (Trigonella caerulea) is a versatile herb from the legume family (Fabaceae), originally native to the Caucasus and the Mediterranean region.
-This annual plant grows upright, reaching a height of 20–60 cm, and features a distinctive hollow stem.
+Blue Fenugreek (Trigonella caerulea) is a traditional herb from the legume family (Fabaceae), native to the Caucasus and the Mediterranean.
+This upright-growing annual plant reaches 20–60 cm in height and features a hollow stem.
+Its dried, ground leaves are used as a seasoning in various regional cuisines.

 Other Names for Blue Fenugreek